-- Electromagnetic Interference: Other electronic devices, power lines, or other electromagnetic sources can cause the Smart Security System to operate inconsistently. - a.
-Verify that the fob is not in a metal enclosure or within 76 mm (3.0 in) of any other electronic devices. - Place the fob on the seat and turn the ignition key to IGNITION.
-After the module disarms, return the fob to a convenient location. - Move motorcycle at least 5 m (15 ft) from the spot of interference. - Discharged Fob Battery: Use the PIN to disarm the module.
+- 1. Electromagnetic Interference: Other electronic devices, power lines, or other electromagnetic sources can cause the Smart Security System to operate inconsistently. - a.
+Verify that the fob is not in a metal enclosure or within 3.0 in.
+(76 mm) of any other electronic devices. - b.
+Place the fob on the seat and turn the ignition key to IGNITION.
+After the module disarms, return the fob to a convenient location. - c.
+Move motorcycle at least 15 feet (5 m) from the spot of interference. - Discharged Fob Battery: Use the PIN to disarm the module.
 Replace the battery.
-Refer to HANDS-FREE SECURITY MODULE > FOB BATTERY (Page 121). - A Damaged Fob: Use the PIN to disarm the motorcycle.
+Refer to HANDS-FREE SECURITY MODULE, Fob Battery. - A Damaged Fob: Use the PIN to disarm the motorcycle.
 Replacement fobs are available for purchase from a Harley-Davidson dealer.